 According to Bacha, in the 1940s, the population was between 3,000 and 5,000 but this number dropped down to 160 in the 2008 census.

 In its “Management Plan (2011 – 2016) Dachigam National Park” the department said the poaching by Gujjars, Bakarwals and other shepherds, who take their livestock to Upper Dachigam during summer, is the main cause for the decline in the population of the state animal.

 Adding the plan said that the problem of declining Hangul population is compounded by the ‘large scale biotic interference due to grazing by the State Animal Husbandry Department owned cattle that use Dagwan in Upper Dachigam as a grazing ground.’

-The master plan, in possession of iamin, further reads that in the vast areas of Nageberan and Marser, thousands of sheep, goat, horses and cattle are grazed by local graziers, gujjars from Kashmir as well as Bakarwals and Banyaris from Jammu that creates a ‘natural competition for food resources’ for Hangul population.
+The master plan reads that in the vast areas of Nageberan and Marser, thousands of sheep, goats, horses and cattle are grazed by local graziers, Gujjars from Kashmir as well as Bakarwals and Banyaris from Jammu that creates a ‘natural competition for food resources’ for Hangul population.

 The sheep spend the summer in Upper Dachigam and winter in Lower Dachigam.
 High livestock densities may out-compete native Trans-Himalayan wild ungulates.
-Empirical studies in the adjoining areas of Spiti, Himachal Pradesh has established that the Bharal gets out competed by livestock.
+Empirical studies in the adjoining areas of Spiti, Himachal Pradesh have established that the Bharal gets out-competed by livestock.
 The Deer and sheep have similar preferences in grazing and are hence competitive,” reads the Master plan.

-According to Master Plan, the decline in number of hangul has been associated with poaching, increase in predator numbers, grazing of domestic livestock in summer grounds, and zoonotic diseases.
+According to Master Plan, the decline in the number of hangul has been associated with poaching, an increase in predator numbers, grazing of domestic livestock in summer grounds, and zoonotic diseases